1. First Steps

 Requirement: iCloud is enabled for YachtLog (iOS Settings → Apple Account → iCloud).

-Every finished trip lives in the archive – with everything that belongs to it:
+Every finished trip lives in the archive (Logbook section → trip list) – with everything that belongs to it:

 - Trip detail: key figures (sailing/engine miles, consumption, average), the planned passage (“Cherbourg → La Coruña”), all log entries incl. weather, plus the trip's watch plan and role assignment.